-Municipal Revenue Growth Factor (MRGF): An estimate of the percentage change in a
+Municipal Revenue Growth Factor (MRGF):

 An estimate of the percentage change in a municipality's revenue growth for a fiscal year.
 It represents the combined percentage increase in the following revenue components: automatic 2 1/2 percent increase in the levy limit, estimated new growth, the change in selected unrestricted state aid categories and the change in selected unrestricted local receipts.